tldr-pages/tldr/pages/common/dust.md

 `dust {{path/to/directory1}} {{path/to/directory2}}`

-- Show only 30 directories instead of showing default number of directories:
+- Display 30 directories (defaults to 21):

 `dust -n 30`